iodigital-com/conversational-search/README.md

 #### Applying changes

 - In the `iac` folder, manifests can be found per application which can be applied with `kubectl apply -f ./foldername'
+- The following resources reside in the iac folder:

+##### 0-ingress

+- Contains the nginx loadbalancer controller and cert manager CRDs.
+These should be deployed first as the other applications might need an ingress or a certificate.

+##### 1-app

+- Contains a SecretProvider that allows secrets from Azure Key Vault to be mounted in pods.
+- Has a pod declaration which defines which Docker image is used, which resources are allowed and also uses the SecretProvider mentioned above.
+- Has a service declaration which defines on how to expose the pod internally.
+- Has an ingress which refers to a ClusterIssuer (needed for a certificate) and configures which domain should be used.
+- Contains a ClusterIssuer which defines the way how the certificate should be generated and validated using DNS.

+##### 2-weaviate

 - The weaviate folder does not use plain old Kubernetes objects, but uses helm instead.
-Read the readme in the `2-weaviate` folder to understand how to (re)deploy weaviate.
+Read the README.md in the `2-weaviate` folder to understand how to (re)deploy weaviate.

+##### 3-scraper

+- Only contains a pod declaration and a service declaration as the scraper will not be exposed to the outside world.

+##### 4-chunker

+- Only contains a pod declaration and a service declaration as the chunker will not be exposed to the outside world.

 #### Remarks Azure move